dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

 up with jumpers, the 2022 NRF lab has some discussion on [how to do this](https://github.com/dddrrreee/cs140e-22win/tree/main/labs/17-nrf24l01p).

 What you will change:
   - `nrf-driver.c`: all the code you write will be in here.

   - `nrf-default-values.h`: different default values for the NRF.
-You can change these.
+You can change these if you want to tweak different decisions, but you don't have to.

-What you should not have to change:
+Key files that you should not have to change:

-  - `nrf-public.c`: helpers that wrap up the NRF driver interface for clients to send and receive.
-These are the routines that will call your call your driver.
-  - `nrf-hw-support.c` and `nrf-hw-support.h`: a bunch of support for
+ - `nrf.h`: defines the `nrf_t` the NIC structure and `nrf_config_t`
+   which holds some of the configuration.
+ - `nrf-hw-support.h`: many accessors for reading and writing NRF registers and SPI interface.
+You really want to look at this to save time.
+ - `nrf-hw-support.c`: SPI read/write routine implementation, routines
-    reading and writing the NRF over SPI.
+    to dump the NRF configuration.
+ - `nrf-default-values.h`: default values for NRF hardware choices.
+    You want to look at to see what we can change and for where to get the requested values.
+ - `nrf-public.c` simple veneer over the top of NRF interface.
  - `nrf-test.h`: helpers for testing.
 Useful to look at to see how to use the NRF interfaces.
  - `tests/*.c`: tests.
 Useful to look at to see how to use the NRF interfaces.

 #### Checkoff